knt2nd/knt2-vbot/manuals/en.md

 ### Audio settings

-You have already two pair of virtual playback/recording devices, don't you?
+You have already two pairs of virtual playback/recording devices, don't you?
 The next thing you need to do is change the audio settings.

 Go to Windows **Settings** -> **System** -> **Sound** -> **Advanced Sound Options** -> **App volume and device preferences**.
 When you play audio on Chrome, its name should be there.
 Then you can change its audio device settings.
 You have to change like this.
 ![Chrome audio devices](images/en/audio-routing.png)